-- VisualStudioBuildEnvironment to adjust the LIB and CL environment variables with all the information from the requirements: include directories, library names, flags etc. - tools.msvc\build\command() [DEPRECATED] to call msbuild.
+- VisualStudioBuildEnvironment to adjust the LIB and CL environment variables with all the information from the requirements: include directories, library names, flags etc. - tools.msvc_build_command() [DEPRECATED] to call :command:MSBuild.

-You can adjust all the information from the requirements accessing to the build\env that it is a VisualStudioBuildEnvironment object:
+You can adjust all the information from the requirements accessing to the build_env that it is a VisualStudioBuildEnvironment object: